bump-sh/docs/src/_help/specification-support/asyncapi-support.md

 ## readOnly and writeOnly properties

 JSON Schema provides the possibility to declare a property as read or write only.
 Read more in [the JSON Schema section of this documentation](/help/specification-support/json-schema#readonly-and-writeonly-properties).

+You can add extra information to your documentation by using Bump.sh custom `x-topics`.

+Read more in the [Topics section of this documentation](/help/doc-topics).